hkailahi/client-server-hangman/README.md

 - List: Guessables

 A Guessable is a container holding:
-- a character
+- Character: Correct answer
-- an index
+- Integer: Index
-- status on whether it has been asked
+- Boolean: status on whether it has been asked

 ### API